One Hack and One Doctor Appointment Led To This Newsletter

 The Climb Continues

-So I got to work: I kept learning and got a wonderful coach.
+So I got to work: I kept learning and got a wonderful life coach.
 A series of aha-moments followed.
-And the crazy part?
-None of them are rocket science.
+And the crazy part is none of them are rocket science.
 But boy do they work.

 They are simple truths that, once seen, can’t be ignored anymore.